Vietnam.vn - Nền tảng quảng bá Việt Nam

 12 món ăn Thái

-Fried duck bill in Thailand - Photo: THAI FOOD DB
+Fried duck beak in Thailand - Photo: THAI FOOD DB

-Popular in Northeastern Thailand and known as Larb Kai Mote Daeng, it is made from red ants, red ant eggs, fish sauce, coriander, green onions, raw herbs and lime juice.
-Ants and ant eggs can be eaten raw or cooked, and are considered by Thais to be “not for the faint-hearted”.
+Popular in northeastern Thailand and known as Larb Kai Mote Daeng, this dish is made from red ants, red ant eggs, fish sauce, coriander, green onions, fresh herbs, and lime juice.
+The ants and ant eggs can be eaten raw or cooked, and Thais consider it "not for the faint of heart."

 12 món ăn Thái